Dimitri-Sumin/government-ai-pipeline-case-study/sql/README_sql.md

 - `"won"` represents reaching the final pipeline stage, not necessarily a successfully closed deal.
 - `04_priority_conversion.sql` measures final-stage reach rate, not strict commercial win rate.
-- `06_truth_table.sql` is a full logical enumeration of the model and is useful for transparency and validation.
+- `06_truth_table.sql` provides a complete logical enumeration of the model.
-- `07_counterfactuals.sql` is used to test how priority-relevant conditions change under alternative institutional assumptions.
+- `07_counterfactuals.sql` shows how outcomes change under alternative institutional conditions.
-- All queries are written for PostgreSQL.
+- All queries are designed for PostgreSQL.